Contact(s): Andrew Badje, 608-785-9472 or Rori Paloski, 608-264-6040

 All Wisconsin turtles lay their eggs in nests in uplands and female turtles getting run over while trying to cross to nesting areas is considered one of the leading causes of declining turtle numbers in Wisconsin.

-For more information about Wisconsin turtles or to report turtle crossings, search online for "Wisconsin Turtle Conservation Program Website."
+For more information about Wisconsin turtles or to report turtle crossings, search online for "Wisconsin Turtle Conservation Program website (exit DNR)."